SilentCicero/ethereum-wallet-management/README.md

 ## Written by Nick Dodson

-As the Ethereum ecosystem grows, so does the wealth of every individual Ethereum.
+As the Ethereum ecosystem grows, so does the wealth of every individual Etherean.
 We are risking precious assets everyday by not handling our Ether properly.
 This book is designed to help give you some pointers and options for creating and managing offline and multi-signature wallets on Ethereum.

 I do not consider myself a privacy or security expert in any way.
 This book is purely me passing on knowledge I have picked up about secure computing and key management over the years.
 Following these guidelines in no way guarantees in any way that any or all of your funds will be safe.